ExpressGateway/express-gateway.io/docs/runtime/boot-sequence.md

 #### Gateway ExpressJS server initialize
 Creates ExpressJS instance that will handle all requests to Express Gateway
 #### Loading extensions for Gateway
-Conditions, Policies, Routes and Middlewares registered in the system are now been initialized and can be used during request processing.
+Conditions, Policies, Routes and Middlewares registered in the system have now been initialized and can be used during request processing.

 For example:
 - Routes and Middlewares are mounted onto ExpressJS Gateway application.